 8. Klawtastic says: “I have a 2 year old husky that absolutely loves kids.
 I lived by a school for handicapped kids and everyday walking her she would lick the kids hands through the fence.”

 When I say “infants,” I mean babies, toddlers or small children.
 And if you have one in the house, there are things to consider before bringing back a Husky.

 The good news is that Huskies are not big barkers.
 As an experienced newborn parent, I know that loud noises and babies don’t mix well.

-Just be aware that Huskies are much of a howling dog.
-Though this may be slightly better, it can still upset infants.
+Just be aware that Huskies are much more of a howling dog.
+Though this may be slightly better than sharp barking, it can still upset infants.

 Introducing a Husky to a Newborn